 Tunnel King: Can travel almost as fast as Santa's portal-forming snowglobes, just by forming instant tunnels by tapping the ground with a foot.
 These tunnels can lead anywhere, even inside someone's house!
 They seal up once he (and whoever else is with him) enter, leaving no trace, except maybe a single blooming flower.

 Ambiguously Bi: If his backstory where when he was human, he had a wife and a daughter is in the movie-verse.
 He also flirts a bit in the official prequel comic with Tooth during his introduction.
 Beside, in the movie, he never really got close to anyone else than Jack.
 In the Antarctica scene, he always claimed that he and Jack were the same, touching him when he proposed him to join his side (and in one of early artworks, he even strokes his jaw with a smug smile)and is hurt by his rejection.
-Furthermore, he even called Bunnymund "cute" for mocking him, making Bunnymund slightly scared.
+Furthermore, he even called Bunnymund "cute" for mocking him, making Bunnymund slightly scared (though Bunny was probably just worried Pitch might try to harm him).

 Pitch: (laughing, genuinely) Look how fluffy you are!
 Would you like a scratch behind the ears?
-Bunnymund: (jumps in North's arms) Don't you even think about this!
+Bunnymund: (jumps in North's arms) Don't you even think about it!

 That doesn't really help when you know he loves unicorns and wears cloaks or dresses.